lodash/lodash/doc/README.md

 ### <a id="_keysobject"></a>`_.keys(object)`
 <a href="#_keysobject">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L1738 "View in source") [&#x24C9;][1]

-Creates an array composed of the own enumerable property names of `object`.
+Creates an array composed of the own enumerable property names of an object.

 #### Arguments
 1. `object` *(Object)*: The object to inspect.